svelte-components/svant/docs/src/routes/modal/demo.md

         description: 'Custom icon to display next to the content.',
         type: "SvelteComponent",
         default: 'Depends on the modal method'
+      },
+      {
+        property: 'onCancel',
+        description: 'Specify a function that will be called when a user clicks mask, close button on top right or Cancel button.',
+        type: 'Function',
+        default: '-'
+      },
+      {
+        property: 'onOk',
+        description: 'Specify a function that will be called when a user clicks the OK button.',
+        type: 'Function',
+        default: '-'
       }
     ]
   }